BobTheWeak/imgcat/backend/softmod_actions/readme.txt

 Another webservice (TODO) will read updates, tally votes, & do magic.

 FUTURE ENHANCEMENTS
-1) This opens a new DB connection per request.
-Obviously this is bad/temporary.
-2) Unit tests.
+1) Unit tests.
 This is early & I don't have the luxury of time.
 Please, help me not suck.
-3) Support for PostgreSQL.
-Using this w/o IC_DB_IS_MARIA set will break.
+2) Support for PostgreSQL.
+It needs u64 encode/decode logic before this will work.
-4) Consider throwing these votes into a message queue instead of a direct DB call.
+3) Consider throwing these votes into a message queue instead of a direct DB call.